John Jolliffe – Author and administrator of this website

 I consider this website ~ as a basic draft.

-It has acted as preparation for one that is now currently under construction ~ with the aim of presenting a far more detailed version.
+It has acted as preparation for one that is now currently under construction ~ aiming at presenting a far more detailed version.

 This is Version 1, a Draft version for the D-Day-Dorset website